alexis-82/CustomWindows10/README.md

 exit
 dism /capture-image /imagefile:B:\install.esd /capturedir:A:\ /name:"CustomWindows" /compress:maximum /checkintegrity /verify /bootable
 ```
+-the install file can also have the extension .wim
 15. We close the Windows installation and reboot
 16. If we have done everything right in the secondary we will find the file install.esd
 17. In the same drive we create a folder eg. files and we copy all the files from the Windows CD-ROM
-18. Copy the install.esd file inside the \files\sources\ folder and overwrite it (some versions have the install.win file, check inside sources)
+18. Copy the install.esd file inside the \files\sources\ folder and overwrite it (some versions have the install.esd (or .wim) file, check inside sources)
 19. Last step we run the following command to generate our beautiful ISO:

 ```